Phenomenal Greek Chicken- Rave Reviews Every Time!

 Some links in this post may be affiliate links.
 That means I might make a small commission on qualifying purchases if you click the link.
 There is no extra cost to you.

 Greek Chicken is one of the easiest things to cook.
 Especially when you want to WOW your family and friends.
 Every time I make it, my guests are so impressed!
-I recently catered for a bridal party while they got ready to the wedding.
+I recently catered for a bridal party while they got ready for the wedding.
 I made Greek chicken, greek roasted potatoes and sourdough pitas stuffed with chicken salad.
 It was so easy to tie everything together with my Greek Seasoning Blend.
 Let me show you how simple it is.

 Greek Seasoning Blend